Categories

 Musician, performer, writer, actor, singer, there wasn’t much the late disciplined and talented artist couldn’t do.

-Prince’s committed mix of melody, pure musicianship and an ability to cross genres is on display in this 40 year ago film about a gigging musician whose aloof character keeps his love interest on her heels.
+Prince’s committed mix of melody, pure musicianship and an ability to cross genres is on display in this 40 year old film about a gigging musician whose aloof character keeps his love interest on her heels.

 A triptych mix of low key scenes, drama and intense live performance, Purple Rain is not afraid to depict its star in a negative light as the film recounts the enduring fable of the emotionally complex musician.
-A fable in its own right.

 Image credit: flicks.co.nz